New groups of evacuees quarantined in US while others may soon go home

 Sarah Arana, from Los Angeles, landed at Travis Air Force Base late Sunday night.

 “It was amazing,” she said.
-“We have immense gratitude for the immense effort that was put into bringing us all home.”
+“I have nothing but gratitude for the immense effort that was put into getting us all back home.”

 She said so far, her stay has been pleasant.